Whether you're looking to pound the pavement or hit the trails, learn how to get into (or back into) running with these essential tips.

 Training & Recovery

-Choosing the right shoe is the number one gear consideration for any runner, whether you’re racing on the city streets or crushing huge distances in the mountains.
+Choosing the right running shoe is the number one gear consideration for any runner, whether you’re racing on the city streets or crushing huge distances in the mountains.
+If you’re wondering how to get into trail running, you might consider looking into getting trail running shoes.
 Trail shoes will usually have more of a focus on traction, durability, and stability than those designed for pavement or roads.
 At Gear.com, we are big fans of zero-drop-style shoes, which feature a flat platform for your foot (unlike traditional shoes which slope from back to front) that encourages a more natural stride.
 Though switching to this style of shoe may take some adjustment, zero-drop styles can reduce pain and lower the risk of injury in the long-term.

 As you begin to form your running habits you’ll quickly realize if you prefer to run with music, water, or other items such as extra layers for longer runs in variable seasons.
 Having the right running pack can make bringing these additional pieces of gear as easy as tying your laces.
 Click through to our running pack guide to learn more.